DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/res-plan/modify-vms-disk.md

-3. After logging into the `master` node of the `kpanda-global-cluster` cluster in the command line, execute the following command to copy the vm-data directory in the vmstorage container to store the metric information locally:
+3. After logging into the `master` node of the `kpanda-global-cluster` cluster in the command line, run the following command to copy the vm-data directory in the vmstorage container to store the metric information locally:

     ```bash
     kubectl cp -n insight-system vmstorage-insight-victoria-metrics-k8s-stack-1:vm-data ./vm-data